P站视频

 This surgery can be done in different ways.

-In some cancer centers, smaller thymus tumors might be removed through several smaller incisions by long, thin surgical tools.
+In some cancer centers, smaller thymus tumors might be removed through several smaller incisions using long, thin surgical tools.
 This is known as a minimally invasive thymectomy (MIT).
-The surgeon can either hold the tools directly, or can sit at a control panel to operate very precise robotic arms to do the surgery.
+The surgeon can either hold the tools directly or can sit at a control panel to operate very precise robotic arms to do the surgery.
 An advantage of MIT is that it usually results in less pain and a shorter recovery time after surgery.
 But the surgeon has to operate in a smaller space, so not all thymus tumors can be removed this way.

 Sometimes, chemotherapy may be given before surgery to try to shrink the tumor so that it can be more easily and completely removed.
 This is known as neoadjuvant therapy.